Handy Library Manager

 inventory, review data

-You can include AUDIT and MISSING data fields on the grid.
-All scanned in items have AUDIT=Y value.
-All missing items have MISSING=Y value.
+Open the library's main catalog.
+You can include the AUDIT and MISSING data fields in the grid.
+All scanned items have an AUDIT value of 'Y', while all missing items have a MISSING value of 'Y'.

 inventory, display missing items